 - Flexibility in content: you choose what courses interest you the most including programming, software, hardware, databases, networking, information systems and the internet.
 You can also develop testing and quality assurance skills, along with the project planning skills to lead a small in-house IT project

 - Practise your skills on leading computer technology

 - Small classes that ensure plenty of one-on-one time

-- Individual support: new students will be enrolled by the Programme Leader for an approved programme of study and given their timetables individually.
+- Individualised support: new students are enrolled by the Programme Leader for an approved programme of study developed to each individual.

 The Graduate Diploma in Computing is highly flexible.
 Depending on the career pathway you’re interested in, you can choose to specialise in different areas.